asong4211/CS367Summer/README.md

 # CS367Summer

+CS367: The study of data structures and algorithms.
+Most of the codes are written in Java.

 **Program1**: Implementation of LinkedList and use it to build a cloud base computer renting storage to allow users to rent computers.<br />